Brightspace/user-profile-behavior/README.md

-# user-profile-behavior
+# user-profile-mixin

-A Polymer-based behaviour to make requests and get basic user profile information such as: Name, School, Image and Theme.
+A Litelement mixin to make requests and get basic user profile information such as: Name, School, Image and Theme.
 Requests userUrl and token.